kubernetes/enhancements/keps/sig-cli/kubectl-commands-in-headers.md

 ## Summary

-Requests sent to the apiserver from kubectl include http request headers with context about the kubectl command that created the request.
-This information could be used by cluster administrators for debugging or to gather telemetry about how users are interacting with the cluster.
+Requests sent to the apiserver from kubectl already include a User Agent header with information about the kubectl build.
+This KEP proposes sending http request headers with additional context about the kubectl command that created the request.
+This information may be used by operators of clusters for debugging or to gather telemetry about how users are interacting with the cluster.